-E. Case for Multiple Frequency (MF) Extension
+E. Case for Multiple Frequency Extension

-In the previous evaluation for the CSI-based reconstruction, we assume only a single frequency (SF) at 1.27 GHz.
-A number of studies revealed that MF inversion is promising for enhancing the reconstruction accuracy, especially in noisy situations, by alleviating the ill-posed conditions or averaging effects over frequencies.
-Here, we introduce the simple integration scheme for multiple-frequency results.
+In the previous evaluation for the CSI based reconstruction, we assume only a single frequency at 1.27 GHz.
+A number of studies revealed that the multiple frequency inversion is promising for enhancing the reconstruction accuracy, especially in noisy situations, by alleviating the ill-posed conditions, or averaging effects over frequencies.
+Here, we introduce the simple integration scheme for muliple frequency results.
 At first, we obtain several complex permittivity results for each frequency.
 Then, these results are converted to the Debye parameter by minimizing the residual for the mean square errors, that is, the Debye fitting is applied.
-In this case, the two representative model Classes 1 and 4 are introduced in the absence of noise.
-Figs. 23 and 24 show the real and imaginary parts of the complex permittivity at each frequency in Class 1, respectively, obtained by the SF and MF inversion schemes.
-Figs. 25 and 26 also show the same views and conditions as those in Figs. 23 and 24, but for Class 4.
-Table X also shows the quantitative error analysis for this case.
-These results demonstrated that our proposed scheme using multifrequency data considerably enhances the reconstruction results in both real and imaginary parts of complex permittivity.
-This is because the variance of several SF results can be suppressed by the smoothing effect over MF results.
+In this case, the two representative models as Class 1 and 4 are introduced at the absence of noise.
+Figures 23 and 24 show the real and imaginary parts of the complex permittivity at each frequency in Class 1, respectively, obtained by the single frequency (SF) and multiple frequency (MF) inversion